Land Bank of the Philippines

 Land Bank of the Philippines (LBP), often referred to simply as LandBank, is a government-owned bank in the Philippines with a special focus on serving the needs of farmers and fishermen.
 While it provides the services of a universal bank, it is officially classified as a "specialized government bank" with a universal banking license.

 LandBank is the second largest bank in the Philippines in terms of assets and is the largest government-owned bank.
 It is also one of the biggest government-owned and controlled corporations and banking institutions in the Philippines along with the Development Bank of the Philippines (DBP), Overseas Filipino Bank (OFBank), and Al-Amanah Islamic Bank.

-Unlike most Philippine banks, LandBank has an extensive rural branch network with 409 branches and extension offices, 46 lending centers and 2,188 ATMs (as of February 2020).
+Unlike most Philippine banks, LandBank is present in all of the 82 provinces of the country, has an extensive rural branch network with 409 branches and extension offices, 46 lending centers and 2,188 ATMs (as of February 2020)..
 It services many rural sector clients in areas where banking is either limited to rural banks or is non-existent.